River On The Way To Mount Kailash

 AccommodationHotel

-Have a warm breakfast in Dzongba and drive to Kyirong; it might take 7 hours.
+Have a warm breakfast in Dzongba, then drive to Kyirong; the drive might take 7 hours.
 The journey leads past the Tibetan plateau to reach Kyirong for the last overnight.

 You will have lunch along the way to Kyirong.